midlantica/LovelyBunchOfCoconuts/content/grifts/disarm-the-police.md

 ---
 title: 'Disarm the Police'
-claim: 'Disarm the Police'
+grift: 'Disarm the Police'
-translation: 'Protect the innocent—except not.'
+decode: 'Protect the innocent—except not.'
 ---